Here are ways your lighting energy dollars may be wasted:

 Keep lighting fixtures clean

 Here is a maintenance 'must' - keep lamps and fixtures clean.
-Dust, grease and other dirt accumulates on lamps, lenses, globes and reflecting surfaces of the fixture, reducing light output by as much as 30%.
+Dust, grease and other dirt accumulates on lamps, lenses, and reflecting surfaces of the fixture.
+This can reduce light output by as much as 30%.
 You should clean your light fixtures every two or three years.
-In greasy, dusty or smoky settings, or when light fixtures are integrated with the HVAC system, you may need to clean them more frequently.

 If your building has a large number of ceiling lights, consider 'group re-lamping' (replacing all lamps in an area near the end of their useful life).
 Re-lamping can cut lamp replacement labor costs in half when done effectively, and can ensure proper light levels.